lukelovekin/terminal-app-property-manager/README.md

 R17	Design TWO tests which check that the application is running as expected.
+(UNIT TESTS)

 Each test should:
 - cover a different feature of the application